JSkynol/RPG_Game/README.md

 			3L is gamePause

-Calendar system, more payed attention to
+-Calendar system, more payed attention to
 	seasons
 	possibly birthdays?
 	holidays?
-Tiredness
+-Tiredness
 	sleep
 	energy
-carry limit based on weight rather than inventory size
+-carry limit based on weight rather than inventory size
 	you have a chance to drop items if your carrying too much